If you’re buying a home with someone else – or already have – you may be wondering how to handle your taxes.

 Tenancy in Common

-Tenancy in common means that two or more people own a property together, but unlike joint tenancy, their shares can be unequal, and there are no survivorship rights.
-If one tenant dies, their share goes to their estate rather than the co-tenant(s).
+Tenancy in common means two or more people own a property together, but unlike joint tenancy, their shares can be unequal, and there are no survivorship rights.
+If one tenant dies, their share goes to their estate rather than to the co-tenant(s).

-Each tenant in common can deduct their portion of the mortgage interest and property taxes, relative to their ownership percentage, on their tax returns.
+Each tenant in common can deduct their portion of the mortgage interest and property taxes, relative to their ownership percentage, on their federal tax returns.

 Tenancy by the Entirety

-2. File Jointly (Most of the Time)
+2. File Jointly (Most of the Time, if You Can)

 However, there are certain situations where filing jointly may not be advantageous.
-For example, if you or your spouse have high medical expenses, then filing jointly could disqualify you from the medical expenses deduction.
+For example, if you or your spouse have high medical expenses, filing jointly could disqualify you from the federal medical expenses deduction.

 3. Deduct Mortgage Interest